-Installing the LED Board and speaker
+Installing the LED Board and Speaker

-To install the 610CT LED board and speaker, follow the steps below and refer to figure 4-24.
+To install the LED board and speaker, follow the steps below and refer to Figure 4-24 and 4-23.

 - 1. Put the protective rubber cover on the speaker. - 2.
-Place the speaker in the assembly and secure the two latches. - 3.
-Place the LED board in the assembly and secure the four latches. - 4.
+Place the speaker in the speaker assembly and secure two latches. - 3.
+Place the LED board in the assembly and secure four latches. - 4.
 Seat the assembly in the bottom cover. - 5.
-Secure the LED board and speaker assembly with two M2.5x4 screws. - 6.
-Replace the top cover, HDD, keyboard, optional PCMCIA card, optional memory card, and battery pack as described in sections 4.7 back through 4.2.
+Secure two M2x4 screws. - 6.
+Replace the top cover and display assembly, HDD, keyboard, PC card, memory module, and battery pack as described in Sections 4.7 back through 4.2.

-4.15 Display Mask
+4.14 Display Mask